khalid-naami/khalid-naami.github.io/blog/2026-05-13-pandas-finance-high-performance-data-engineering.md

 # Pandas for Finance: High-Performance Data Engineering

-If Python is the language of quantitative finance, then **Pandas** is its most powerful vocabulary.
+If <a href="/blog/python-for-finance-data-analysis-guide" target="_blank">Python</a> is the language of quantitative finance, then **Pandas** is its most powerful vocabulary.
 Building institutional-grade platforms like **Dashboard Options** requires the ability to process and analyze millions of data points with millisecond precision.

 ![Architectural Overview of High-Performance Data Engineering with Pandas DataFrames](/img/pandas.webp)